-Press and hold this button to scan through the preset radio stations set on the pushbuttons on the main radio.
-The radio will go to a preset station stored on your pushbuttons, play for a few seconds. then go on to the next preset station.
+- Press and hold this button to scan through the preset radio stations set on the pushbuttons on the main radio.
+The radio will go to a preset station stored on your pushbuttons, play for a few seconds, then go on to the next preset station.
 This feature will only scan the presets that are in the selected band.
-The selected radio station frequency will appear on the display above the video screen.
-Press this button again to stop scanning presets.
+The selected radio station will appear on the display above the video screen.
+Press this button again to stop scanning presets. - If your vehicle has the Radio with Six-Disc CD, when a CD is playing, press this button to switch to playing a different CD when multiple CDs are loaded.